-Cryptocurrency Market Capitalization Remains Small As cryptos grow, we expect traditional market drivers to dominate behavior
+Cryptocurrency market capitalization remains small As cryptos grow, we expect traditional market drivers to dominate behavior

-In the chart on the right, cryptocurrency market cap at \$1.0 trillion is relatively small compared to other asset classes, such as US equities where the total market capitalization is around \$46.4 trillion.
+In the chart on the right, cryptocurrency market cap at \$2.3 trillion is relatively small compared to other asset classes, such as US equities where the total market capitalization is around \$52.2 trillion.
 However, there is potential for this to grow, as we have seen in the 14-year history of cryptocurrencies.
-Most recently, cryptocurrencies hit an all-time high market capitalization of around \$3.0T in November 2022.
+Cryptocurrencies hit an all-time high market capitalization of around \$3.0T in November 2021.